 This web page shows only a small excerpt of our Quade research.
-Another 129 words (9 lines of text) covering the years 175 and 1750 are included under the topic Early Quade History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 175 and 1750 are included under the topic Early Quade History in all our PDF Extended History products and printed products wherever possible.

 Numerous spelling variations of the surname Quade exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include McQuaid, McQuade, McWade, McQuid, McQuoid, McQuaide and many more.

 The 19th century saw a great wave of Irish migrating out of their homeland in a great measure due to the oppressive imperial policies of the English government and landowners.
 Many of these Irish families sailed to North America aboard overcrowded passenger ships.
 By far, the largest influx of Irish immigrants to North America occurred with Great Potato Famine during the late 1840s.
 These particular immigrants were instrumental in creation of the United States and Canada as major industrial nations because the many essential elements such as the roadways, canals, bridges, and railways required an enormous quantity of cheap labor, which these poor immigrants provided.
 Later generations of Irish in these countries also went on to make valuable contributions in such fields as the arts, commerce, politics, and education.
 Extensive research into immigration and passenger lists has revealed many early immigrants bearing the name Quade:

 Quade Settlers in United States in the 19th Century

-Mary Quade, aged 20, who emigrated to America from Cork, in 1892
+Mary Quade, aged 20, who immigrated to America from Cork, in 1892

 G. Quade, aged 46, who settled in America, in 1893

 Louise Quade, aged 42, who landed in America, in 1899

 Quade Settlers in United States in the 20th Century

 W. G. Quade, aged 28, who landed in America, in 1906

 Bernardina Quade, who landed in America, in 1906

 Dirkje Quade, aged 31, who settled in America from Manchester, in 1906

 Ernst Quade, aged 59, who landed in America, in 1908